-For current information on training runs, check out the Facebook pages below:
+For current information on training runs, check out these links:

-The 2013 Wednesday Running Series will meet in July and August at Maine Endwell High School, Endwell, NY, with registration at 5:30 and meet starting at 6:00 PM.
+The 2014 Wednesday Track Meets will be held in July and August at Chenango Valley High School, Binghamton, NY, with registration at 5:30 and meet starting at 6:00 PM.
 Normal events are: open mile, 800 meters, 400 meters, 3000 meters on the track.
 More details

 The TCRC is sponsoring training runs open to all at no charge.
-The primary focus is on fall marathon training, but routes of various distances from 5 miles up to 15 or more miles have been mapped out.
+Routes of various distances from 5 miles up to 15 or more miles have been mapped out.
 Informal groups will be running at different paces and different distances.
 During hot weather, water stops will be available on the course.
 The starting location and start time (usually between 7 AM and 8 AM) may change from week to week.
-For more information, see the Binghamton Area Runners Facebook group or contact Chris Cowden.
+The runs are held on most Sundays during the calendar year.
+For more information on dates and starting location, see the TCRC Facebook Page

 BU nature preserve - some nice trails of varying lengths.
 There is a 5k course that the cross country team uses that is non-technical along with some steeper, rockier, more rooty stuff.
 Some good climbs with great views.
 There is a large map/sign at one of the trail heads.